 “This is one that, boy, you’re gonna hear people get cranked about this, but by gosh, we talk about it privately, and we hear other people talk about it in small groups, but somebody’s gotta talk about it.
 I know that you’ve heard again and again and again on the web – someone’s gonna type this as soon as I say it – ‘It’s not about the camera.
 It’s not about the equipment.’
 You know what it is?
 Here’s the truth.
 Sometimes, it is about the equipment.
 Sometimes it is and nobody wants to say that because everyone wants to be camera-politically correct….The reality of it is sometimes it is.
 If you want a certain look, sometimes you have to buy stuff.”

-Watch that episode and you’ll see why he says that.
 For the record, I agree with him.
-There are two key reasons why – and when – I think gear matters:
+There are two key times when I think gear matters.

 There are a lot of jokes that are circulating around on the subject of gear.
 One that I’ve heard time and time again goes along these lines: Some hapless dolt gapes at your awesome hummingbird shot and says, “Boy, that’s a great picture!
 You must have a great camera!”
 You get snarky and respond, “Yup.
 Got it from the same place Michelangelo bought his brushes.”

 I guess that’s appropriate to some extent.
 As I said above, we have to stress the importance of the creator of an image.
 But you know what?
 I betcha Michelangelo did have great brushes.
 And paints.
 And whatever else painters use (rulers? palettes?).

 There is a reason why painters sometimes obsess over the quality of their brushes, or why great chefs use thousand-dollar knives, pots, and pans.
 At some point, artists realize that getting great gear makes a difference to their art – not because they couldn’t create something without those top-notch tools, but because top-notch tools make it easier for them to execute their vision.